 Center for International Business Education & Research

-As one of 17 CIBERs located in universities throughout the U.S., the UConn CIBER is mandated to increase the competitiveness of U.S. business in the global marketplace.
+For more that 20 years the University of Connecticut School of Business housed one of the important CIBERs located in universities throughout the U.S. During its tenure, the UConn CIBER was mandated to increase the competitiveness of U.S. business in the global marketplace.
 The UConn School of Business first received the CIBER grant from the Department of Education in 1995 as part of the Higher Education Act.
-Our vision of the UConn CIBER is to emerge as a recognized leader in global business education, and become a significant national resource for international business teaching, research and outreach with a strong emphasis on innovation and manufacturing.
-We will be truly global in terms of both our participants and our perspectives.
-The UConn CIBER works closely with other schools and units of the University especially the Office of Global Affairs, the Department of Modern and Classical Languages, and the various area centers.
+Our vision of the UConn CIBER was to emerge as a recognized leader in global business education and become a significant national resource for international business teaching, research and outreach with a strong emphasis on innovation and manufacturing – which we did successfully for over 2 decades.
+We were truly global in terms of both our participants and our perspectives.
+The UConn CIBER worked closely with other schools and units of the University especially the Office of Global Affairs, the Department of Modern and Classical Languages, and the various area centers.

-The UConn CIBER programs are concentrated in three main areas: Academic Programs, Business and Academic Outreach, and Research Programs.
-These areas filter down into five principal objectives:
+The UConn CIBER programs concentrated in three main areas: Academic Programs, Business and Academic Outreach, and Research Programs.
+These areas filtered down into five principal objectives:

 • Provide programs with focus on International Business and Manufacturing for students at the undergraduate, MBA and Ph.D. levels